Alex7734/Sorting-displayed/Readme.md

 # Sorting Visualization

-Foobar is a Python library for dealing with word pluralization.
+Sorting Visualization is a tool that allows you to visualize various sorting algorithms in action.

 ## Installation